ARION

 While they waited for the furmen to return, Ken put his hands behind his back, keeping his tail quiet.
 “I would like everyone to step up close to your doors,” he said.
 “I want you all to see this.”

 “Take a look inside,” the cougar said to the ocelot.
 Trina peered through her door and down in the pod.
 Inside was a mostly-human male.
-The netting, tubes and flange had all been removed, and Carson Weathers lay nude upon the soft bottom cushion with only a wash cloth strategically placed over his genitals.
+The netting, tubes and flange had all been removed, and Carson Weathers lay nude upon the soft bottom cushion with only a wash cloth strategically placed for a last bit of dignity.
 The woman gasped and pulled her hands up to her face.
 This was not the bobcat who had once occupied the cell next to her, but she recognized his human face as the man she had briefly met when Arion-1 was still in orbit over the Earth.
 His features still had a hint of the feline he had been, but here was proof that he had undergone some kind of transformation back into his original form.
 No makeup job could do this.

 Ken motioned to Rod and the snow leopard then wheeled the pod in front of the next cell.
 The pair in that chamber stared down at Carson, their expressions showing a mixture of shock and awe at the changes the man had gone through.
 With another gesture, the pod was rolled over in front of the last cell.
 The inhabitants stared down mutely at the prone figure, and moisture formed beneath the woman’s eyes.